txlyre/wunderwaffle/README.md

 - `-m` - disable the autobuy for master (idle_main_mode)
 - `-n` — disable the supporting
 - `-d` - send all coins amount
-- `-b name` - buy only thr specified item
+- `-b name` - buy only the specified item
 - `-a val` — set the autotransfer triggering amount

 # Fixing some problems